RQWorldblender/Goldleaf/README.md

 ### Credits

-The main concepts of Goldleaf are and have been developed by me (XorTroll), but without the effort and support of many others, this project wouldn't have been a thing:
+The main concepts of Goldleaf are and have been developed by XorTroll, but without the effort and support of many others, this project wouldn't have been a thing:

 - Adubbz and all the (old) [Tinfoil](https://github.com/Adubbz/Tinfoil) contributors, for their huge work with title installing.